This blog may contain affiliate links. Read our disclosure policy for more info.

 Mclean Falls is the most popular waterfall in the Catlins.
 This spectacular waterfall is truly magnificent in both size and beauty.
 There are also a few unofficial trails that lead higher up the falls and you will find these to the right of the falls.

 You really can’t miss McLean Falls on your way through the Catlins.
 It is on every map and is very well signposted along the road.
-From the carpark, the falls is around a 15-minute easy walk.
+From the carpark, the falls are around a 15-minute easy walk.

 3. Waipohatu Falls